 The Play:1 by itself, as a speaker, is rather lack luster in the feature department, at least at first glance.
 But what you have to understand is that the beauty of Sonos is in both its simplicity (the speaker itself), and the breadth of the Sonos controller app for iOS and Android.

 For those who seek a wide sound field, two of the Play:1 speakers can be paired into a stereo pair.
 To do so, one only needs to select the option from the Controller’s menu and follow the onscreen instructions – you basically assign the Left speaker by hitting a physical button on the speaker itself since the system can’t detect their location based on room positioning.
-With two speakers paired the sound field because much wider, and while amplitude doesn’t vastly improve, quality does increase to a discernible level.
+With two speakers paired, the sound field becomes much wider, and while amplitude doesn’t vastly improve, quality does increase to a discernible level.

-And while the Play:1s make a suitable stereo pair, two are probably more ideally suited as rear speakers, provided of course you’ve invested in the company’s soundbar, the Playbar.
+And while the Play:1s make a suitable stereo pair, two are probably more ideally suited as rear speakers, provided of course you’ve invested in the company’s soundbar, the Playbar ($649).
 Until the Play:1 speaker was announced yesterday, the only option was to use a pair of Play:3 speakers as a rear channel, and that required a $600 investment (before tax).
 Now, there is not only a cheaper, but more practical option as the Play:1 speaker is about half the size of the Play:3 – there are more mounting (1/4″ thread) and placement options because of its smaller footprint.

 If none of the aforementioned options of are interest, the Play:1 makes an excellent bathroom or kitchen companion.
 Why?
 First off: its small footprint.
 At just shy of 5-inches in diameter, the Play:1 takes up little counter space, especially when compared to the Play:3.
 Moreover, the Play:1 has been specially designed to withstand high-humidity areas, such as a running shower in a bathroom.